Change

 1. Social responsibility

-c.
+b.
 Environmental conservation

 Within its manufacturing process, the IHI Group has business offices, subsidiaries, and other entities using substances that could cause adverse effects including pollution of the atmosphere, water, or soil.
 The Group takes the utmost care in managing these substances, and even in the unlikely event of substances leaking outside the Group’s facilities, the Group has measures in place to minimize their spread.
 However, an unanticipated situation could arise, leading to deterioration in the Group’s reputation within society, as well as liability for damages.
 If this risk materializes, the Group’s operating results and financial position could be adversely affected.

-d.
-Human rights
+c.
+Human rights and diversity

 e.
 Health and safety